ansys/pymapdl/doc/source/getting_started/docker.rst

 Additional Considerations
 -------------------------

-Appending MAPDL options to the container process
+Appending MAPDL Options to the Container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the command: